Find out more details about each of my books at Eternal Foundations, my publishing website.

 Self-talk for Your Identity in Christ A printable PDF of self-talk for changing your negative, inner conversation into one that reflects your identity in Christ Jesus.

 How to Plan a Camp Grandma A printable PDF of a pre-camp planning timeline, menu, and schedule.
-Here you’ll find the companion details on how to plan a Camp Grandma to go along with the photos and ideas shared in my blog post, Camp Grandma Tips and Ideas.
+Here you’ll find the companion details on how to plan a Camp Grandma to go along with the photos and ideas shared in my blog posts, Camp Grandma Tips and Ideas (2012) and Camp Grandma 2013.

 “We’re wired to leave a legacy, and that’s why we document and pass down stories from generation to generation,” says Becky Higgins.
 Check out Becky’s blog, Cultivate a Good Life and Record It, for ideas, tutorials, and cool stuff.